George School: Performing arts

-The school has a very active performing arts program of long-standing.
+The school has a very active, long-standing performing arts program.
 Although it is not formally an "art school," many of George School's most prominent alumni are performing artists.

-Both student- and department-produced theater productions are performed in Walton Center.
+Both student- and department-produced theater productions are performed in the Walton Center.
 Shows range from conventional high school productions, such as Guys and Dolls, to more controversial pieces, such as the Laramie Project.
-George School's dance classes perform in the annual Dance Eclectic, a combination of student and faculty-created choreography.
+George School's dance classes perform at the annual Dance Eclectic, a showcase of student- and faculty-created choreography.
 George School Community Chorus includes a mixture of students and adults and offers a yearly winter concert.
 George School's Musical Theater course performs a musical in Walton Auditorium in the spring or winter term.